-4. describes a cell, nucleus, or organism that has only one set of unpaired chromosomes

-7. a process in cell division during which the number of chromosomes decreases to half the
+4. describes a cell, nucleus, or organism that has only one set of unpaired chromosomes7. a process in cell division during which the number of chromosomes decreases to half the original number by two divisions of the nucleus, which results in the production of sex cells

-8. the random distribution of the pairs of genes on different chromosomes to the gametes

-9. a mature egg cell
+8. the random distribution of the pairs of genes on different chromosomes to the gametes9. a mature egg cell